maltejk/redmine_bluemine_theme/README.md

-redmine_bootstrap
+redmine_bluemine_theme
 =================

-Plugin to override some Redmine views using the Bootstrap CSS scheme
+Plugin to override some Redmine views.

 Installation
 ============